kaylah176/Project1/README.md

 ![alt text](IMAGES/SHARPE_RATIOS.png)

+___
 ## 5. Statistical Analysis

 - Analysed the  performance of each industry during time frame - 1 year before midtern, 1 year after midterm -- do this for 5 different terms <br>
 - Calculate the average growth of each industry<br>
 - Top performing industries get put into a portfolio weighted accordingly<br>
+- Why does the market underperform in the 12 months leading up to midterm elections and over-perform the 12 months after midterm elections?<br>
+- What variables lead to the underperformance and over-performance in the midterm elections? <br>

 **Midterm 1:**
 12 Months Before
 2013-11-01 to 2014-10-31